2008 Lebanon conflict: Battle of Mount Barook and Aley District

 On May 9, heavy fighting broke out in Mount Lebanon between pro-government Progressive Socialist Party fighters and Hezbollah.
 The clashes started in Aytat, near Kaifun and soon expanded to cover many spots in Mount Lebanon including the cities of Baisour, Choueifat and Aley.
 Most of the fighting was concentrated on Hill 888.
 Fighting started when four Druze members of the Aley municipal police were kidnapped by Hezbollah.
 Soon after the news of the kidnapping spread, the mayor of Aley assembled a group of PSP fighters and went up to Hill 888.
 As they reached the hill they were attacked by Hezbollah gunmen who wounded a few of the PSP and municipality members.
 PSP members retaliated by killing 3 of the kidnappers.
 The incident developed into a significant armed clash.
 Artillery and mortars were used for the first time during these battles.
 A ceasefire agreement was supposed to take place at 18:00 of the same day, but fighters from both sides continued to exchange fire.
 Negotiations were ongoing for the PSP members to give up the fight and surrender their positions to the Lebanese Army, but it never happened.

 The battles at Aley stopped for several hours, but the two sides clashed again in Mount Barouk to the southeast shortly before midnight.
 Barook separates the Druze heartland of Shouf from the mainly Shi'ite southern end of the Bekaa Valley.
 That night Hezbollah's fighters deployed from southern Beirut to the Qmatiye area tried to attack the hills near Aley but they were beaten back.
 After that Hezbollah tried to go on the offensive again and attacked their rival's positions.
 The Druze fighters had fought the Hezbollah militants from dug-in positions left over from the 1975–90 Civil War.
 The Druze used hunting guns, AK 47s and other machine guns, RPGs and allegedly even 23mm anti-aircraft guns to blast at the advancing Hezbollah fighters.
-Opposition forces bombarded the pro-government Druze area with artillery while ground forces attacked Druze positions using rockets and machine guns.
+Hezbollah bombarded the pro-government Druze area with artillery while ground forces attacked Druze positions using rockets and machine guns.
 By morning, the Druze fighters agreed to cease hostilities and several villages loyal to Lebanon's pro-government Druze leader Walid Jumblatt had been handed over to the army.
 The kidnapped municipality police members were released by Hezbollah on May 12 in exchange of at least 30 Hezbollah members that were kidnapped by PSP in Mount Barook.
-Hezbollah were defeated.